 There was a time when only baristas, coffee traders and coffee roasters cared about ascertaining coffee quality through dedicated sniffing and tasting.
 Things are different now.

 Every coffee on the table needs to be treated the same way without bias.
 Coffee cupping doesn’t necessarily require special tools, but there are some which make the cupping process easier.
-Here is some equipment that will help you in your cupping.
+Before I get to my list of equipment, my number 1 tip is:

 The grinder is important for taste consistency.
 Before grinding your next samples, you should take a some coffee from your next sample and run it through the grinder to remove any leftover grinds from the previous samples coffee.
 If the samples are mixed then you will not get an accurate taste profile.